Best Cards Summary

 Discover it® chrome

-Why this is one of the best no-annual-fee cards: Discover it chrome gives cardholders a 15-month 0% introductory annual percentage rate on purchases and balance transfers (then a 13.49% to 24.49% Variable APR applies).
-The card charges no annual fee.
-Gas and restaurant purchases earn 2% cash back on up to $1,000 in combined spending each quarter, and all other purchases get 1% back.
+Why this is one of the best low-interest credit cards: Discover it chrome gives cardholders a 15-month 0% introductory APR for purchases and balance transfers and no annual fee.
+After that, there is a 13.49% to 24.49% variable APR.
+Gas and restaurant purchases earn 2% cash back on up to $1,000 in combined purchases each quarter, and 1% cash back on all other purchases.
+You’ll pay no annual fee for this card.
 See our full review.

 Citi Rewards+® Card